PostHog/posthog.com/contents/blog/how-we-improved-feature-flags-resiliency.md

 So, we enable partial updates on our client side SDKs.
 Whenever there's an error computing all flags, we do a partial update: keep the old values for flags we failed to compute, and use the new value for flags we didn't fail to compute.

 As we've noted before, the only flags that can fail evaluation are ones that depend on specific properties.
-Further, if a property change is trigerring flag evaluation, the client SDK can send these new properties alongside the request, and we use these properties as overrides for flag evaluation.
+Further, if a property change is triggering flag evaluation, the client SDK can send these new properties alongside the request, and we use these properties as overrides for flag evaluation.

 TK: rephrase - Specialness: Flags that affect the most people will almost never go down.
 Flags affecting a small % (property based) can be unavailable more often.